jason-weirather/AlignQC/README.md

 The analysis command is the most basic command for assessing an alignment.
 It provides reports and plots in xhtml format.

 ### Inputs
+A complete list of optional commands for each sub command is available with the `-h` option.

+`alignqc analysis -h`

+Will report all analysis required and optional inputs.

 #### 1. BAM format alignment file
 The preferred format for transcriptome analysis is GMAP output (the 'samse') format.
 Default output, or an output that can produce multiple alignment paths for a read is recommended if you want the ability to assess chimeric reads.